7 Best Eye Primers for Hooded Eyes That Stay Put

 There’s a reason this primer is a legend in the beauty world.
 The Urban Decay Eyeshadow Primer Potion has been a go-to for makeup artists and enthusiasts for years, and it’s especially brilliant for hooded eyes.
 Its slightly tacky texture creates the perfect base that grabs onto eyeshadow and locks it in place, preventing any transfer onto the brow bone.
 The formula glides on smoothly, fills in any fine lines, and makes your eyeshadow colors appear incredibly vibrant.
 A tiny dab is all you need for a full day of wear without a single crease in sight.
 It’s a truly reliable workhorse that delivers on its promises every single time.

-2. Best Drugstore Pick: Milani Eyeshadow Primer
+2. Best Budget-Friendly Option: Milani Eyeshadow Primer

 You don’t have to spend a fortune to get a high-performance eye primer.
 The Milani Eyeshadow Primer is proof of that, standing up to many of its high-end competitors at a fraction of the price.
 This lightweight, non-greasy formula dries down to a smooth, invisible finish that intensifies your eyeshadow and keeps it looking freshly applied for hours.
 For hooded eyes, its ability to prevent creasing is a game-changer.
 It creates a seamless canvas that stops shadow from gathering in the fold of the lid.
 If you’re looking for an effective and budget-friendly option that truly works, this is the one to grab on your next drugstore run.